 It’s time to spruce up your on-call labor laws knowledge.

-What are on-call hours?
+What does on-call mean?

 Being on call means an employee is available to work if their employer contacts them.
 An employee who is on-call isn’t working, but they are available in case they need to.
 Employees who are on call may need to remain at or near their workplace.